 Thai Massage Stretches

-Aims and Health Benefits
+Aims and Health Benefits of Assisted Stretches

 Stretches can loosen up shortened and tight muscles, tendons, vessels and nerves, open-up and mobilize joints, and with that stimulate and improve our body’s range-of-motion capabilities, and our immune and circulatory system.

 Our circulatory system (also called cardiovascular system) is one of the most important components of our body, roughly consisting of lungs, blood, blood vessels, and the heart.
-Depending on the definition, the circulatory system also includes the lymphatic system, which circulates lymph and which is connected to the bloodstream.
+Depending on the definition, the circulatory system also includes the lymphatic system, which circulates lymph and is connected to the bloodstream.

-Type of Stretches
+Types of Stretches

 Static stretching, which is the type of stretching mostly used in Thai Massage, slowly brings a joint and muscle group to its maximum range of motion and holds it there.

 Dynamic ballistic stretching then is an active stretching technique that involves bouncing or swinging muscles and joints back and forth at a high speed in order to take a muscle beyond its normal range of motion.
-Dynamic stretching is less used in Thai Massage, but of course can be used depending on the goal of a session.
+Dynamic stretching is less used in Thai Massage, but of course may be used depending on the goal of a session.

-It’s important to hold a stretch for a certain period of time to give the body a chance to relax into the position to avoid body-driven resistance and let the brain realize that things are safe to go deeper or further.
-It’s thought that the body is still in a “protective state” if a stretch is held less than about 20 seconds, making a stretch much less effective.
+It’s important to hold a stretch for a certain period of time to give the body the chance to relax into the position to avoid body-driven resistance and let the brain realize that things are safe to go deeper or further.
+It’s thought that the body is still in a “protective state” if a stretch is held less than about twenty seconds, making a stretch much less effective.
 Moreover, forcing muscle fibers to go beyond their habitual range of motion too quickly can cause damage and injuries.

-In some cases in the West, Thai Massage has reinvented itself as a “Sports massage” modality addressing the stretching and rehabilitation needs of professional athletes and other sporters.
-Moreover, we see Thai style stretches being incorporated in Western bodywork modalities like Swedish Massage, Osteopathy, Chiropractics, and Physiotherapy.
+In the West, Thai Massage has sometimes reinvented itself as a Sports Massage modality addressing the stretching and rehabilitation needs of professional athletes and other sportspeople.
+Moreover, we see Thai style stretches being incorporated in Western bodywork modalities like Swedish Massage, Osteopathy, Chiropractic, and Physiotherapy.